collabscore/documents/devdoc/annotations.md

   - ``measure-tframe``: the annotations refers to a measure
   - ``note-tframe``: the annotations refers to a note or rest

+#### The xml-fragment model

+This model is used to link a pscore (the MEI document) with with another XML encoding. *To be elaborated.*

 #### The ORM model

 This model is used to link a pscore (the MEI document) with errors and questions issued from the OMR process.
 It will be elaborated soon.

+### Resources and fragments

+A resource is an object located at a specific URL.
+In practice, it can be a document, a fragment of a document or any service yielding such a representation.
+In CollabScore, we deal with either *full Resource*, or
+(more frequently) *resource fragments* (aka *specific resources* in the W3C document).
+A resource fragment is described by two fields:

+ - *source*, the resource URL
+ - a fragment *selector*

+The fragment selector tells how to extract the fragment representation from the source.
+Its specific representation depends on the source media: it can be a region (images), a temporal interval (audio and video), an XPath expression.
+Therefore a fragment selector is described by:

+ - a *conforms_to* field that states the fragment selection mechanism  (for instance, https://www.w3.org/TR/media-frags/)
+ - a *value* that gives the selector expression

+The ``conforms_to`` field is determined by the annotation model.

+ - If  the model is ``image-region``, then the resource is an image URL, and the selector is a region in this image, and the region *representation* conforms to the specification of https://www.w3.org/TR/media-frags/#naming-space.
+ - If the model is ``time-frame``, the resource is an audio or video document, and the selector is a time frame conforms to https://www.w3.org/TR/media-frags/#naming-time
+ - If the model is ``xml-fragment``, the selector is conforms to	http://tools.ietf.org/rfc/rfc3023

+### Representing targets and bodies

+The target of an annotation is always a resource (or resource fragment).
+The body is either

+ - a resource or resource fragment ("Resource body" in the W3C model),
+ - a simpled text ("Textual body" in the W3C model)

+### Creator

+The creator of an annotation is a triplet ``(id, type, name)`` where ``type``is either ``Person`` or ``Software``.

 # JSON serialization